GCS: Generalized Cache Coherence For Efficient Synchronization: Design

 \subsection{Generalized Cache-coherence}

-Fundamentally, both cache coherence and reader-writer synchronization strive for the same goal --- single-writer, multi-reader (SWMR) semantics over some shared state.
-Under SWMR semantics, at any point in time, either a single entity that intends to modify the shared state has \emph{exclusive} access to it or multiple entities that intend to only read from the state without modifying it, have \emph{shared} access to it.
-SWMR semantics is the building block for ensuring correctness in layers above, \eg, memory consistency for cache coherence, and data consistency in synchronization.
-While consistency models vary across both layers and even within each layer, SWMR is at the heart of both.
+Fundamentally, both cache coherence and lock-based synchronization strive for the same goal --- single-writer-multi-reader (SWMR) invariant~\cite{nagarajan2020primer} over some shared state.
+Under SWMR invariant, at any point in time, either a single entity that intends to modify the shared state has \emph{exclusive} access to it or multiple entities that intend to only read from the state without modifying it, have \emph{shared} access to it.
+SWMR invariant is the building block for ensuring correctness in layers above, \eg, cache state for cache coherence, and data consistency in synchronization.

-The key distinction between cache coherence and synchronization, however, stems from the temporal and spatial granularity at which SWMR semantics is enforced.
+The key distinction between cache coherence and synchronization, however, stems from the temporal and spatial granularity at which SWMR invariant is enforced.
 In particular, cache-coherence protocols enforce it at a single instruction granularity (in time) and at a fixed cache line granularity (in space).
-In contrast, reader-writer synchronization strives for SWMR semantics at arbitrary instruction count (typically referred to as a critical section) and arbitrary data size granularities.
-It is easy to see, then, that reader-writer synchronization is simply a generalization of cache coherence in time and space.
+In contrast, lock-based synchronization strives for SWMR invariant at arbitrary instruction count (referred to as a critical section) and arbitrary data size granularities.
+It is easy to see, then, that lock-based synchronization is simply a generalization of cache coherence in time and space.
 Historically, cache coherence has been implemented in hardware across multi-core caches and is invisible to software, where synchronization is implemented.
-As such, the latter is forced to recreate its generalized SWMR semantics atop the former (\S\ref{ssec:layereddesign}).
+As such, the latter is forced to recreate its generalized SWMR invariant atop the former.

-With programmable cache-coherence substrates, however, we can realize a generalized cache-coherence protocol capable of directly supporting reader-writer synchronization.
-We describe the design next (\S\ref{ssec:designwaitqueue}, \S\ref{ssec:designvarsizecacheblock}), using MSI cache-coherence protocol as our base protocol.
-Note that while similar generalizations are possible for more complex protocols (\eg, MESI~\cite{mesi}, MOSI~\cite{mosi}, or MOESI~\cite{moesi}), we focus on the MSI protocol for its simplicity.